Aswan and Abu Simbel

 U.S. government map of Egypt.

-Here you see the Nile at the First Cataract, the first waterfall as you go up the Nile, several hundred kilometers from its mouth at the Mediterranean.
+Aswan is at the First Cataract of the Nile, the first waterfall as you go up the Nile, several hundred kilometers from its mouth at the Mediterranean.

 At Aswan you're in far Upper Egypt, really on the edge of Africa proper.
 You're certainly on the edge of the old country of Nubia.
 The markets are smellier after mid-day and the demands for baksheesh are a little less frequent.
 Less frequent, not gone entirely.
 This is still Nile Egypt.
 (And now you owe me some baksheesh for my educating you with that fact, or so the theory goes)